choongyx/blog/_posts/2021-02-28-DSO-NUS-CTF.md

 We first use `apktool` to disassemble `login.apk` using the command `apktool -d login.apk`.
 We also open login.apk in `jadx` to convert DEX/Smali code to Java which is easier to read.

 We find the following function which checks whether the credentials are correct.
-From the first `if` statement, we can see that the userid is `5573657231333337` which convert to string from hex is `User1337`.
+From the first `if` statement, we can see that the userid is `5573657231333337` which if we convert to string from hex is `User1337`.

 ![Flag](../assets/img/2021-02-28-DSO-NUS-CTF/login1.png){: .mx-auto.d-block :}

-The second `if` statement shows that the first 4 characters of the password is compareed to `getJavaPassword()`.
+The second `if` statement shows that the first 4 characters of the password is compared to `getJavaPassword()`.

 ![Flag](../assets/img/2021-02-28-DSO-NUS-CTF/login2.png){: .mx-auto.d-block :}